Al Anbar Governorate: Demographics

 In the 1920s, the governorate had a population of 250,000, as did Baghdad, out of a total population of 2 million in Iraq.
 Today there are 9 million people living in Baghdad, among them a million Anbari people in the city and suburbs; their origins are the people of the Al-Anbar tribes that have moved to Baghdad during the past 500 years and their recent migrations there during the 1920s and 1930s.

 Half of the residents in Anbar are living on the banks of the Euphrates River outside cities and the towns, there were between 1.9 million and 2 million inhabitants in the districts of Al Anbar.
 The largest cities are Ramadi (pop.
 900,000) and Fallujah (700,000).

 According to UN estimate in 2003 the population of Al Anbar is 1,230,169.
 There are no precise estimates of the population which include all of the cities and towns and villages in Anbar.
 According to a 2003 estimate by the NGO Coordination Committee in Iraq, the population was 1,230,140.

 It is estimated that around 90 percent of Anbar's inhabitants are adherents of the Sunni branch of Islam.
-The remaining ten percent are either Christians or other minorities.
+The remaining ten percent are either Shias or other minorities.